abressiddique/valuenable-benefit-illustration/README.md

 # 🧮 Benefit Illustration Module

-Welcome to the **Benefit Illustration Module**, a full-stack application built for **ValuEnable** to calculate and visualize insurance policy benefits.
-This project delivers a secure, scalable backend and a clean, responsive frontend, showcasing robust functionality and a professional UI.
-Designed to meet all assignment requirements, it’s ready to impress! 🚀
+Welcome to the **Benefit Illustration Module**, a full-stack application developed for **ValuEnable** to calculate and visualize insurance policy benefits.
+This project delivers a secure, scalable backend and a modern, responsive frontend, designed to meet all assignment requirements with a professional and user-friendly interface. 🚀

 ---

 ## 🎯 Project Overview

-This application allows users to:
+The application enables users to:
-- **Register and log in** securely with JWT authentication.
+- **Register and log in** securely using JWT authentication.
 - **Calculate policy benefits** with validated inputs (e.g., `sumAssured` ≥ ₹5,000,000).
-- **View detailed policy illustrations** with year-wise benefit projections in a dynamic table.
+- **View detailed policy illustrations** with year-wise benefit projections in a dynamic, responsive table.
-- **Enjoy a responsive, user-friendly UI** powered by Bootstrap and custom CSS.
+- **Experience a seamless UI** optimized for all devices using Bootstrap and custom CSS.

-The project consists of two components:
+The project is divided into two components:
 - **Backend**: Node.js/Express with MongoDB for secure REST APIs.
-- **Frontend**: React with Vite for a modern, interactive interface.
+- **Frontend**: React with Vite for a fast, interactive interface.

 ---